-Many companies in the UK are on the lookout for new Bus Drivers and if you hold a PCV Licence, then you’ve done the hard work and are well on your way to getting a job as a Bus Driver.
+Many companies in the UK are on the lookout for new Bus Drivers and if you hold a PCV Licence, then you’ve done the hard work and are well on your way to getting a Bus Driver Job.

 Due to high fuel prices, more and more people are using public transport for commuting to work and for leisure.
 So if you’re looking for a steady job, becoming a Bus Driver could be a great move for you.

-In addition to having the relevant PCV qualifications, you should have a friendly manner and enjoy working with people and dealing with members of the general public.
+In addition to having the relevant PCV qualifications, you should have a friendly manner and enjoy working with people.
 You should have an outgoing nature and be prepared to make people smile as they go about their daily business.

 Bus Driver jobs are often not seen by people without a PCV Licence but once you have this qualification, there is nothing to stop you from applying for Bus Driver Vacancies.